Ultraphobic

-Ultraphobic is the fourth studio album by American rock band Warrant.
+Ultraphobic is the fourth studio album by American glam metal band Warrant.
 Released on March 7, 1995, on CMC International, after the apparent breakup of the band, the record was regarded as the band's "comeback" album.
 It is the first album to feature former Kingdom Come and Wild Horses members Rick Steier and James Kottak who came in to replace original band members Joey Allen and Steven Sweet.

 Production and marketing

 Warrant began recording Ultraphobic in November 1994 with producer Beau Hill.
 The band supported the release of the record with a national tour beginning in Dallas, Texas.

 A music video was made for the first single "Family Picnic" with a strong message against family violence and for the second single "Stronger Now", which ended up becoming Lane's best song because it was therapeutic to him.

 "Followed" was released as the third single of the album.

 Musical style

 Ultraphobic saw Warrant acknowledging the grunge phenomenon with a record that openly admitted to a Seattle influence, although it was still a natural progression from the hard edged Dog Eat Dog.
 It is vaguely similar to Danger Danger's Dawn, which was also released in 1995.
 In particular, the record represented an experimentation with the grunge sounds which had by this time become popular, and which, ironically, had contributed to the band's commercial demise.
 In songs such as "Undertow" and "Followed", the band attempted to mix pop metal sounds with the alternative stylings of Seattle bands such as Alice in Chains and Soundgarden.